pocketchange/pocketchange-ios-sdk/README.md

 [[PocketChangeSDK sharedInstance] grantReward:rewardId];
 ```

-with an appropriate value for rewardId.
+with an appropriate value for `rewardId`.

 The following skeleton application delegate demonstrates a basic SDK integration: